Bricklou/powercord-pindms/README.md

 Allows you to pin DMs, making them appear at the top of your DMs/ServerList

-> This plugin is a port of the origina `Pin DMs` plugin created for BetterDiscord.
+> This plugin is a port of the original `Pin DMs` plugin created for BetterDiscord.

 ## Todo